dart-archive/vm_service_drivers/dart/tool/service.md

 3.10 | Add 'invoke'.
 3.11 | Rename 'invoke' parameter 'receiverId' to 'targetId.
 3.12 | Add 'getScripts' RPC and `ScriptList` object.
+3.13 | Class 'mixin' field now properly set for kernel transformed mixin applications.
+3.14 | Flag 'profile_period' can now be set at runtime, allowing for the profiler sample rate to be changed while the program is running.

 [discuss-list]: https://groups.google.com/a/dartlang.org/forum/#!forum/observatory-discuss